Apollon77/ioBroker.homekit-controller/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) Enhance error messages
 * (bluefox) Add Admin UI
+* (Apollon77) sort devices for Admin UI to have those with available actions on top
+* (Apollon77) Add missing device and channel objects

 ### 0.1.0 (2021-10-19)
 * (Apollon77) Optimizations and added some Elgato states